 |

-(Admin) the High Court concluded that failure to fully consider EIA criteria before
+the High Court concluded that failure to fully consider EIA criteria before adopting a screening

-development's planning permission, granted on the back of that screening decision,
+the development's planning permission, granted on the back of that screening decision, was quashed.

 | ||||